 Estimated Peak Viewing Period:

-The majority of areas should be the week after.
+The slightly lower areas should be the week after.

 Viewing Suggestions / Tips: